6 Ways You Can Help New Construction Buyers

 Still, that doesn’t mean there’s not work to be done.

 Buyers of new homes still need professional representation from a real estate agent.
-They need help traversing the confusing construction and mortgage processes, negotiating pricing and upgrades, and finally, doing walkthroughs and demanding fixes.
+They need help traversing the confusing construction and mortgage processes, negotiating new construction upgrades and pricing, closing costs, and finally, doing walkthroughs and demanding fixes.

-Do you have a new construction buyer in the works?
+Do you have a new construction homebuyer in the works?
 Here’s what you can do to help them along.

 New construction buyers and how real estate agents can make the process smoother